 - There are no refunds for Health Insurance fees after the withdrawal deadline date.
 Refunds may be issued before the deadline date if no claims have been made against the plan.

-If you are planning to postpone or skip a session / semester, you must withdraw from your program and pay the withdrawal fee.
-If you decide to return to the College, you must re-apply by completing an international student Application Form / Re-Admission Form and pay the non-refundable $65 application fee.
+If you are planning to postpone or skip a future semester/session, you must withdraw from your program before the deadline period and there will be a $100 administrative fee.
+However, if you do not withdraw before the deadline, you may be charged full fees.
+If you decide to return to the College, you must re-apply by completing a Re-Admission Form and submitting it your academic department for approval and pay the non-refundable $65 application fee.

 - September start programs: September to end of April, with a summer break from May to August.

 - January start programs: There is no break in the first academic year.
 You are expected to attend from January to August, September to December, January to April, with a May to August break in the second academic year.

 - May start programs: You are expected to attend from May to August, September to December, and January to April in programs of 3 semesters or more.